open-wc/open-wc/docs/docs/development/hot-module-replacement.md

 const myElementPatch = `
 import { MyElement } from 'my-element';

-MyElement.hotReplaceCallback = function hotReplaceCallback(newClass) {
+MyElement.hotReplacedCallback = function hotReplacedCallback() {
   // code for the static callback
 };

-MyElement.prototype.hotReplaceCallback = function hotReplaceCallback(newClass) {
+MyElement.prototype.hotReplacedCallback = function hotReplacedCallback() {
   // code for the instance callback
 };
 `;